About Smart Cards : Applications : Telecommunications

 - Mobile/NFC Security Fundamentals Webinar Series.
 The webinar series recordings provide an educational resource for mobile application developers and the mobile community on the choices for security implementations for NFC applications

-- Mobile and NFC Council
+- Mobile Council

 - Mobile Devices and Identity Applications